bonifield/lookup_tables/README.md

-# splunk-lookup-tables
+# Lookup Tables

-### A collection of various useful lookup tables for Splunk, or any other program that reads the CSV format (any spreadsheet program or basic text editor).
+### A collection of various useful lookup tables for Splunk, or any other program that can parse CSVs (Python, Excel, etc).
 Lookups provide an easy way to enrich your data by using a separate file to add context to your logs.

-### Here is [official Splunk lookup documentation](https://docs.splunk.com/Documentation/Splunk/7.3.1/Knowledge/DefineanautomaticlookupinSplunkWeb), this one from [Hurricane Labs](https://www.hurricanelabs.com/blog/splunk-enterprise-security-automatic-identity-lookup-tables-using-active-directory-ldap), or follow the steps below:
+### Regarding Splunk lookups, here is [official Splunk lookup documentation](https://docs.splunk.com/Documentation/Splunk/7.3.1/Knowledge/DefineanautomaticlookupinSplunkWeb), this one from [Hurricane Labs](https://www.hurricanelabs.com/blog/splunk-enterprise-security-automatic-identity-lookup-tables-using-active-directory-ldap), or follow the steps below:
 - Settings --> Lookups
 	- Lookup table files --> Add new
 		- upload the table, provide the name of the file as it will appear in Splunk (just use the same name AND INCLUDE THE EXTENSION)